project-sunbird/project-sunbird.github.io/pages/developer-docs/getting_started.md

 *For details on Apache Cassandra, refer to the [Apache Cassandra site](http://cassandra.apache.org)*

-*For details on installing the Apache Cassandra database for Sunbird, refer to the [Setup Database page](http://www.sunbird.org/developer-docs/installation/setup_db)*
+*For details on installing the Apache Cassandra database for Sunbird, refer to [Setup Database](http://www.sunbird.org/developer-docs/installation/setup_db)*

 - **ElasticSearch** - performs and combines many types of searches — structured, unstructured, geo, metric; and lets you zoom out to explore trends and patterns in your data

 *For details on ElasticSearch, refer to the [ElasticSearch site](http://www.elastic.co/products/elasticsearch)*

-*For details on installing ElasticSearch for Sunbird, refer to the [Setup Database page](http://www.sunbird.org/developer-docs/installation/setup_db)*
+*For details on installing ElasticSearch for Sunbird, refer to the [Setup Database](http://www.sunbird.org/developer-docs/installation/setup_db)*

 - **Docker** - enables containerization of Sunbird components, making each component independent facilitating innovation, collaboration and co-creation